isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-unlikely-composer-tsao-chieh.md

 Yap, M. (1988, February 23).
 [SAF chief tells of challenges](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19880223-1.2.24.27).  <i>The Straits Times</i>, p.
 14. Retrieved from NewspaperSG.

 #### **NOTES**

+[^1]: Top HSC pupil: Two in the running.
+(1972, March 6).
+The Straits Times, p.
+11. Retrieved from NewspaperSG.

+[^2]: Cheah, P. (1986, February 6).
+Soldier composes a Singapore suite.
+The Straits Times, p.
+32. Retrieved from NewspapersSG.

+[^3]: Stanford University.
+(1985, April 24).
+Campus report.
+Retrieved from Stanford University website.

+[^4]: Chua, R. (1986, February 15).
+Our history in music.
+The Straits Times, p.
+13. Retrieved from NewspaperSG.

+[^5]: The Straits Times, 6 Feb 1986, p.
+32.

+[^6]: The Straits Times, 6 Feb 1986, p.
+32.

+[^7]: Emmanuel, G. (1986, June 16).
+Romantic touch of Haydn.
+The Straits Times, p.
+19. Retrieved from NewspaperSG.

+[^8]: Chang, T.L.
+(1998, September 18).
+Too much to ask of Schweizer.
+The Straits Times, p.
+7. Retrieved from NewspaperSG.

+[^9]: 11 vie for best of youth title.
+(1986, September 4).
+The Straits Times, p.
+13. Retrieved from NewspaperSG.

+[^10]: Gunners plan big bang for centenary celebrations.
+(1988, February 9).
+The Straits Times, p.
+14. Retrieved from NewspaperSG.

+[^11]: Yap, M. (1988, February 23).
+SAF chief tells of challenges.
+The Straits Times, p.
+14. Retrieved from NewspaperSG.

+[^12]: Sng, S. (Interviewer).
+(2006, March 28).
+Oral history interview with Tan Kim Swee (Transcript of MP3 recording no. 002992/34/27, pp. 713–738).
+Retrieved from National Archives of Singapore website.

+[^13]: Lim, H.F.
+(1988, March 19).
+A young pianist’s Sunday treat and a composer’s static work.
+The Straits Times, p.
+39. Retrieved in NewspaperSG.

+[^14]: Oral history interview with Tan Kim Swee, 28 Mar 2006.

+[^15]: Sasitharan, T. (1989, January 9).
+Local composers merit patronage.
+The Straits Times, p.
+5. Retrieved from NewspaperSG.

+[^16]: The Straits Times, 15 Feb 1986, p.
+13.

+[^17]: It sure beats chicken-scratch.
+(1992, June 9).
+The Straits Times, p.
+2. Retrieved from NewspaperSG.

+[^18]: Looi, P. (1992, July 22).
+Music notes.
+The Straits Times, p.
+5; Phang, M.Y.
+(1994, March 23).
+Music notes.
+The Straits Times, p.
+11. Retrieved from NewspaperSG.

+[^19]: Concert tribute to Singapore composer.
+(1998, January 15).
+The Straits Times, p.
+79. Retrieved from NewspaperSG.

+[^20]: Looi, P. (1992, July 27).
+Rich, controlled performance.
+The Straits Times, p.
+7. Retrieved from NewspaperSG.

+[^21]: The Straits Times, 9 Jun 1992, p.
+2.

+[^22]: Chang, T.L.
+(2001, December 7).
+A symphony with sound of Rasa Sayang?
+The Straits Times, p.
+19. Retrieved from NewspaperSG.

+[^23]: Tan, S.E.
+(2002, February 1).
+Electrifying electronica.
+The Straits Times, p.
+8. Retrieved from NewspaperSG.